willmark/img-canvas-helper/README.md

 Crops an image to bounds specified by maxw and maxh
  * imgsrc - string path to image to crop
- * maxw - number width of cropped image
+ * width - integer width of cropped image
- * maxh - number height of cropped image
+ * height - integer height of cropped image
  * callback - callback function(
  *     result - boolean true on success
  *     data - canvas object on success, Error on failure